 Religious Education (RE) occurs for children and youth during the second service.
 There is a nursery and a preschool room.
 For school-age kids there are rooms for age groups 5-9, 9-12, and 12-18.
 Children are also welcome to sit in the service with their parents.
 Take a look at this year’s Religious Education Program for Children and Youth.

-Each Sunday, Spirit Play is offered at the 9am service for ages 3-10 and the full RE program is offered at the second service The RE classes join the congregation for the beginning of the service to enjoy a Story for All Ages.
-After which, the classes are released to their classrooms for an hour of lessons and activities.
+Each Sunday, Spirit Play is offered at the 9am service for ages 3-10 and the full RE program is offered at the second service The RE classes join the congregation for the beginning of the service to enjoy a Story for All Ages, then go to their classrooms for lessons and activities.
 Every 5th Sunday, RE for ages 5-18 will be held in the Chapel for lessons and activities on Social Justice or a Children’s Chapel celebration.

 About Our Children and Youth Ministry